rulewis/journey-optimizer.en/help/using/documentation-updates.md

 * Added a new **Limitations** page.
 [Read more](limitations.md)
 * Improved the **Quick start** page with steps for different personas.
 [Read more](quick-start.md)

-* Added a new section on how to define content for offers' representations.
+* Added a new section on how to define and personalize content for offers' representations.
 [Read more](offers/offer-library/creating-personalized-offers.md#content)

+* The Offer Management section now applies to both Adobe Journey Optimizer and Adobe Experience Platform users.
+The differences are clearly pointed out, the main one being the AI rankings feature that currently only applies to Experience Platform early adopters.
+[Read more](offers/offer-library/create-ranking-strategies.md)

+* Added a subsection to clarify the differences between using segments versus decision rules when applying a constraint to restrict the selection of offers for a given placement.
+[Read more](offers/offer-activities/create-offer-activities.md#segments-vs-decision-rules)

+* Added specific ranking formula examples to illustrate some real-life use cases.
+[Read more](offers/offer-library/create-ranking-formulas.md#ranking-formula-examples)

 ## August 2021